 On the cooler outlet, the remote –controlled pneumatic valve HV 2501 protects the whole system in case of external fire by discharging the pressure towards the flare.

-The pressure of the whole low pressure degassing unit is maintained constant at 0.4 – 0.5 kg/cm2g by the PRC 2501 controller, acting on the by pass of the compressor K 301 A/S.
+The pressure of the whole low pressure degassing unit is maintained constant at 0.4 – 0.5 kg/cm2g by the PIC 2501 controller, acting on the by pass of the compressor K 301 A/S.

 The two stage reciprocating type compressor will compress the gas at about 19 kg/cm2g necessary for the condensation in E 301.